-- ▶ Start and run the boiler for 20 minutes. - ▶ Remove the sampling point plug [1] to check the smoke reading is between 0-1.
+- ► Start and run for 20 minutes - ► Remove sampling point plug (K) to check the smoke reading is between 0-1.
 If the smoke level is above 1, check the combustion settings are correct and the oil nozzle is in good condition.